paravsingla/codemania-ai/README.md

 # codemania-ai
-Course materials and additional information for the Artificial Intelligence workshop
+All the course materials, recommended learning materials and excercises will be available here after each session.